 Travel like a Boss

 When you are driving, cell phone batteries die out sooner.
-That happens mainly since your your phone keeps searching for cellphone signals continuously and the time the screen remains on.
+That happens mainly since your phone keeps searching for cellphone signals continuously and the time the screen remains on.
 And at the end of the day, it's no fun to drive with a dead phone.
 So grab one of the car chargers mentioned above to stay connected and enjoy the drive with some melodious tunes.